sciapp/gr/lib/grm/grplot/README.md

 compact surfaces of finite number of triangles which cover the whole surface in a manner that each and every point on the surface is in triangle.

 The expected data are 3 columns.
-The first columns represents x, the second y and the last the z data.
+The first columns represents x-, the second y- and the last the z-data.

 Possible parameters for the trisurface are: